zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

       component in memory at start-up time.
 The value must be a cryptographic hash of 256 bits or stronger.
 Value is encoded as byte string.

-    - **Security epoch**: Optional claim.
-It represents the security control point of the software component.
-Value is encoded as unsigned integer.

     - **Version**: Optional claim.
 It represents the issued software version.
 Value is encoded as text string.